mertdotcc/portfolio-projects/README.md

 ## Contents

 - ### Machine Learning
-    - [Supervised Learning: Finding Donors for CharityML](https://github.com/mertovski1/portfolio-projects/tree/master/finding-donors-for-charityml): Testing out several different supervised learning algorithms to build a model that accurately predicts whether an individual makes more than $50,000, to identify likely donors for a non-profit organisation.<br>
+    - [Supervised Learning: Finding Donors for CharityML](https://github.com/mertovski1/portfolio-projects/tree/master/finding-donors-for-charityml): Testing out and training several different supervised learning algorithms such as decision trees, support vector machines (SVMs) and AdaBoost to build a model that accurately predicts whether an individual makes more than $50,000a year, and to identify likely donors for a non-profit organisation.<br>
     __Skills__: Python, NumPy, Pandas, Matplotlib, Seaborn, Scikit-learn

 - ### Course Projects - Bilkent University